BUPT-GAMMA/OpenHINE/README.md

-# OpenHNE: An Open-Source Toolkit for Heterogeneous Network Embedding (HNE)
+# OpenHINE: An Open-Source Toolkit for Heterogeneous Information Network Embedding (HINE)